jamulussoftware/jamuluswebsite/wiki/en/Installation-for-Linux.md

 With JACK or PipeWire configured, launch Jamulus.

 If you get problems with sound breaking up (in particular XRUN errors reported by JACK/QjackCtl) try setting bigger values (e.g. 256 frames or 3 periods).
-Lower ones (e.g. 64 frames) could bring better performance but maybe more sound problems.
-See the [troubleshooting page](Client-Troubleshooting) otherwise.
+Lower ones (e.g. 64 frames) could bring better performance but might also bring more sound problems.
+See [the troubleshooting page](Client-Troubleshooting) otherwise.

 ## All installed?